insapathogenomics/ReporTree/README.md

 - metrics.tsv - metrics resulting from the cluster congruence analysis, with indication of the Adjusted Wallace and the Ajusted Rand coefficients for each comparison of subsequent partitions, and the Simpson's Index of Diversity for each partition.
 - stableRegions.tsv - partition ranges for which Adjusted Wallace coefficient is higher than the cut-off defined by the user (useful to study cluster stability and infer possible nomenclature)
 - Newick file with the dendrogram resulting of the hierarchical clustering analysis or with the minimum spanning tree of GrapeTree
 - .zip - compressed folders with the output files of a high resolution analysis of the clusters with samples of interest and of the N closest samples to the samples of interest
+- zooms.txt - list of output folders containing the outputs of '--zoom-cluster-of-interest' and/or '--subtree-of-interest'.
+This file is required for visualization of the zoom-in trees/subtrees with SPREAD.

 The following figure presents the different input/output workflow possibilities provided by ReporTree: